 Plan for suspected cases of COVID-19

-To help prevent the spread of COVID-19 in the workplace, all employees must complete a pre-return to work questionnaire
+To help prevent the spread of COVID-19 in the workplace, all employees must complete a Pre-Return to Workplace form

-The questionnaire will ask employees to confirm they have not in the past 14 days:
+The form will ask employees to confirm they have not in the past 14 days:

 - had symptoms of COVID-19